fbpx

 In seventh grade, Rand started drinking and using drugs.
 For the next ten years, his life spiraled out of control.

 “The facades I developed as a teenager—funny guy, tough guy—became my false foundation.
-I set aside all my moral boundaries and said, I’m going to run this thing and do what I want to do.”
+I set aside all my moral boundaries and said,

 In Rand’s final semester at Milton High School, he was kicked out.